isb-cgc/quip_distro/README.md

 QuIP is a web accessible toolset designed to support analysis, management, and exploration of whole slide tissue images for cancer research.
 The QuIP system consists of a set of docker containers, which provide analysis execution and data management backend services, and web applications to load and visualize whole slide tissue images (in [OpenSlide](http://openslide.org) supported formats), run nuclear segmentation analyses on image tiles, and visualize and explore the analysis results.

+## Launching a CaMicroscope viewer VM for the isb-cgc webapp.

+The isb-cgc web app wraps camicroscope in an iframe.
+There are four VMs, each running camicroscope for different purposes.
+These VMs are named "camic-viewer-xxx" where xxx is one of prod, dev, test or uat.

+To configure and launch such a VM, execute:
+    $ build/buildVM.sh <VM type>
+where <VM type> is one of prod, dev, test, or uat.

+This script will first create a static external IP address, also called camic-viewer-xxx, if such a IP address does not already exist.
+It will then delete any existing VM having that name and launch a new suitably configured VM.
+It will then scp copy and execute build/install_deps.sh on the new VM. install_deps.sh installs git and docker, performs apt-get update/upgrade and reboots the VM.
+On rebooting, startup.sh script builds the quip-viewer docker image, if it does not already exist, and runs that image.

+Note that subsequent discussion applies to the master full QuIP implementation.

 ## QuIP Video

 This [video](https://www.youtube.com/watch?v=dK4c6ti1Dvc) shows the basic usage of the QuIP system.